carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

   - As a committee member:
     - 2023 Thesis: *Development of an intelligent image recognition engine for last-mile dispatch test photos.* Author: Franco Mirauda.
 In this work, a smart image recognition engine is proposed, which allows evaluation of the quality of last-mile dispatches by reviewing some aspects of the photograph taken at the moment of product delivery.
 [Link Thesis](https://repositorio.uchile.cl/bitstream/handle/2250/192990/Desarrollo-de-un-motor-de-reconocimiento-de-imagenes-inteligente-para-fotos-de-pruebas-de-despacho-en-ultima-milla.pdf?sequence=1&isAllowed=y)
     - 2023 Thesis: *Detection and estimation of portion for granular ingredients.* Author: Gonzalo Hernández.
 This study aims to detect and estimate the portion of granular ingredients in Pizza Hut kitchen images using different models, including Yolov6, Faster R-CNN, SAM, MIM, and BinsFormers.
 [Link Thesis]()

+## Professional Practices in ScianLab
+- 2024:
+  - Matias Carvajal Pérez.
+DIE.
+"Measurement of the membrane force exerted by a cell"
+- 2023:
+  - Leslie Cardenas Villegas.
+DIE.
+"Development of automatic segmentation methods that require fewer or worse examples for learning."
+  - Manuel Zamorano Canales.
+DIE.
+"Review of the state of the art of Transformers Type Neural Networks"
+  - Vanessa Gonzalez Arriagada.
+DIE.
+"Segmentation of Cell Nuclei through Deep Learning in Jamming Context"
+- 2022:
+  - Magdalena Álvarez Piña.
+DCC.
+"Rotations in 3D Light-Sheet Images for Visualization of Embryo Development in Annual Fish"